-My final day in Mallorca and a chance to explore northwards through the mountains to Port de Pollenca.
+My final day in Majorca and a chance to explore northwards through the mountains to Port de Pollenca.
 After Deia, I didn’t fancy the crowds in town so chanced upon a beautiful tiny beach and cafe just past Alcudia where I spend the day before catching the evening flight – a perfect end to a wonderful week.

 Sheraton Mallorca Golf Hotel

 Luxury yacht charter from Easyboats, Port d’Andratx

 16m sailing boat Vita Bel II from Cala d’Or

 Gran Folies Beach club, Cala Llamp, Port d’Andratx www.beachclubgranfolies.com